 In The Vibrant Workplace, White insists this idea couldn't be more false.

 Several psychological studies show that money is an ineffective long-term motivator for many people.

 This doesn't imply wages are irrelevant to employee motivation; offering your employees fair pay is a basic necessity.
 But leaders who believe money is the sole employee motivator are more likely to neglect employee recognition.

-The lesson: for a recognition program to truly work, leaders must truly believe in the power of gratitude and appreciation at work.
+The lesson: for a recognition program to work, leaders must truly believe in the power of gratitude and appreciation at work.

 2- The primary goal of communicating appreciation is to make employees happy

 White argues that attempting to make others happy is an “endeavour doomed to fail.”
-He explains that happiness results from the positive habit we build in our lives; the only person who has power over that is the individual themselves.
+He explains that happiness results from the positive habits we build in our lives; the only person who has power over that is the individual themselves.

 When leaders believe this idea, they set themselves up for frustration and, ultimately, failure.
 Happiness is a moving target; it cannot be obtained by performing a single action.